ashejim/C964/_build/html/_sources/task1.md

 ::: -->

 (task1:faq)=

 ## FAQ

 **Do I need to set up an appointment to get approval?**

 No. Usually, students email the approval form to their [assigned instructor](ci_c964).
 We then sign it or follow up with questions.
 However, if you have questions about the requirements or need help choosing a topic, you are encouraged to set up an appointment.
 A 15-30 minute phone call can address most questions or concerns.

 **I have questions.
 Should I email the question or set up an appointment?**

 It's up to you.
 But for specific questions, emails are usually best and almost always faster.
-Appointments are great for general discussions or when unsure what to ask.
+Appointments are great for general discussions or when you're unsure what to ask.
 For technical coding questions or if you are unsure who to contact, see the [course faculty page](cipage).

+(task1:faq:change_task1)=

 **What if I start working on task 2 and want to change things?
 Do I need to resubmit task 1?**